monkrus/kohya_lora_training/README.md

 > **Cagliostro Colab UI settings to choose and run:**
 Download your LoRA files and upload to stable-diffusion-webui -> model -> LoRA files.
 Settings are described in CCUI1.png and CCUI2.png files.
 The rest of the code must be run unchanged.
 Click on one of the 3 links in Start Cagliostro Colab section to get to the UI page.

-> In UI, find Lora panel to make sure your files are saved.Here you can test your models one by one.Once clicked, it appears there.
-Add a short prompt.
+> In UI, find Lora panel to make sure your files are saved.Here you can test your models one by one.Once clicked, it appears there.Add a prompt.

 > Example:point_right:  \<lora:Sample-000001:1> RAW photo of the GIRL,(high detailed:1.2), 8K UHD, DSLR,soft lightning,high quality, film grain, Fujifilm XT3, masterpiece, best quality.